ASEAN gambles on Myanmar's regional leadership

 India, Japan and Southeast Asia have sought to ramp up engagement, largely to counterbalance China's influence and to gain a toehold in a country whose proven gas reserves have tripled in the past decade to around 800 billion cubic metres, equivalent to more than a quarter of Australia's, BP Statistical Review figures show.

-(Additional reporting by Michael Perry and Caren Bohan in Australia, Aung Hla Tun in Yangon, and Lenita Sulthani, Angie Teo and Ben Blanchard in Bali; Editing by Neil Fullick)
+(Additional reporting by Michael Perry, James Grubel and Caren Bohan in Canberra and Aung Hla Tun in Yangon; writing by Jason Szep; editing by Neil Fullick.)